SDA-SE/sda-dropwizard-commons/docs/client-jersey.md

 If a specific return type is defined (e.g. `List<MyResource> getMyResources();`), it is only returned for successful requests.
 In any error or redirect case, an exception is thrown.
-The thrown exception is a [`ClientRequestException`](https://github.com/SDA-SE/sda-dropwizard-commons/tree/main/sda-commons-client-jersey/src/main/java/org/sdase/commons/client/jersey/error/ClientRequestException.java) wrapping `javax.ws.rs.ProcessingException` or subclasses of `javax.ws.rs.WebApplicationException`:
+The thrown exception is a [`ClientRequestException`](https://github.com/SDA-SE/sda-dropwizard-commons/tree/main/sda-commons-client-jersey/src/main/java/org/sdase/commons/client/jersey/error/ClientRequestException.java) wrapping `jakarta.ws.rs.ProcessingException` or subclasses of `jakarta.ws.rs.WebApplicationException`:
-- `javax.ws.rs.RedirectionException` to indicate redirects
+- `jakarta.ws.rs.RedirectionException` to indicate redirects
-- `javax.ws.rs.ClientErrorException` for client errors
+- `jakarta.ws.rs.ClientErrorException` for client errors
-- `javax.ws.rs.ServerErrorException` for server errors
+- `jakarta.ws.rs.ServerErrorException` for server errors

 If the `ClientRequestException` exception is handled in the application code **the application must `close()` the exception**.

-If a `javax.ws.rs.core.Response` is defined as return type, HTTP errors and redirects can be read from the `Response` object. **Remember to always close the `Response` object.
+If a `jakarta.ws.rs.core.Response` is defined as return type, HTTP errors and redirects can be read from the `Response` object. **Remember to always close the `Response` object.
 It references open socket streams.**

 In both variants a `java.net.ConnectException` may be thrown if the client can't connect to the server.